PGA Tour suspends current and future players who join Saudi-backed LIV Golf league - NewsBreak

 One of the first players to join LIV Golf was fan-favorite and six-time major winner Phil Mickelson who said he joined the league to “reshape how the PGA Tour operates.”
 Mickelson apologized for comments made to golf writer Alan Shipnuck in November that were made public in February about the Saudi government’s “horrible record on human rights.”

 “I don’t condone human rights violations.
 I don’t know how I can be any more clearer,” Mickelson told a group of reporters Wednesday ahead of LIV Golf’s first event in London.
-“I understand that many people have very strong opinions and may disagree with my decision . . . but at this time, this is an opportunity that gives me a chance to have the most balance in my life going forward.”Former NFL QB, accused of trying to hit wife Sara Evans with car, agrees to lesser charge
+“I understand that many people have very strong opinions and may disagree with my decision . . . but at this time, this is an opportunity that gives me a chance to have the most balance in my life going forward.”Jack Nicklaus reiterates ‘zero interest’ in joining Saudi golf league amid lawsuit

 Monahan did not say whether the players who joined LIV Golf will be able to return to the PGA Tour.
 Mickelson said Wednesday he has no intention of resigning from the PGA Tour, something Johnson did on Tuesday.